Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Solving the discrete problem

-The structure described in Fig.~\ref{fig:scheme} was meshed using the GNU software Gmsh \cite{gmsh}.
-An example of mesh is shown in Fig.~\ref{fig:mesh}. {\crevi In the following numerical experiments, the distance from the object to the PML is set to $a$ and the PML thickness to $3a$.} The mesh size is set to $a/N$ in $\Omega_2^{\toslash}$ (free-space), $a/(2N)$ in and around $\Omega_1^d$ (dispersive rod), where $N$ is set to an integer value. {\crevme Note that this last value of the mesh refinement in the dispersive rod is arbitrary since its permittivity has poles in the complex plane.
-One cannot prescribe mesh sizes as in the case of direct problems operating at real frequencies for which the permittivity is always finite in presence of losses.} First or second order edge elements (or Webb elements with interpolation order $k=1$ or 2 \cite{webb1993hierarchal,geuzaine1999convergence}) are used in electric field cases (Aux-E, PEP-E, NEP-E, Lag-E) and first or second order nodal elements are used in the magnetic field case (PEP-h) depending on the study.
-The GetDP \cite{getdp} software allows to handle the various required basis functions handily. {\crevme Finally, ONELAB is an open-source software bundle \cite{onelab}, containing both Gmsh and GetDP, which provides a lightweight graphical interface to these programs.
-A ONELAB open-source model can be downloaded from \cite{nleig_code} and allows to reproduce the convergence results presented in Sec.~\ref{sec:converg}.}
+{\crevi First or second order edge elements (or Webb elements with interpolation order $k=1$ or 2 \cite{webb1993hierarchal,geuzaine1999convergence}) are used in electric field cases (Aux-E, PEP-E, NEP-E, Lag-E) and first or second order nodal elements are used in the magnetic field case (PEP-h) depending on the study.
+The GetDP \cite{getdp} software allows to handle the various required basis functions handily (details about the implementation are given in \ref{ap:getdp}).
+Finally, ONELAB is an open-source software bundle \cite{onelab}, containing both Gmsh and GetDP, which provides a lightweight graphical interface to these programs.
+A ONELAB open-source model can be downloaded from \cite{nleig_code} and allows to reproduce the results presented in Sec.~\ref{sec:converg}.

-The different cases and their main differences (unknown field, polynomial orders, number of DOFs for a particular mesh, solver used\dots) are summed up in Table~\ref{tab:sumup}.
+The different cases and their main differences (unknown field, polynomial orders, number of DOFs for a particular mesh, solver used) are summed up in Table~\ref{tab:sumup}.}